AI Security Breach Risks | AI Data Breach Claims

 • Unmonitored AI tool deployment across organizational departments

-One of the most significant concerns involves how AI-powered tools have effectively reduced the technical expertise required to execute complex cyberattacks.
-What once required years of specialized training can now be accomplished with freely available AI tools, exponentially increasing the pool of potential threat actors.
+One of the biggest concerns involves how AI-powered tools have reduced the technical expertise required to execute complex cyberattacks.
+What once required years of specialized training can now be accomplished with freely available AI tools, almost increasing the pool of potential threat actors overnight.

 The Evolution of Social Engineering Attacks